daronphang/programming-resources/dev-ops/CI-CD/jenkins/terminologies.md

 A central, coordinating process which stores configuration, laods plugins, and renders the various user interfaces for Jenkins.

-### Agent

-A machine or container which connects to a controller and executes tasks when directed by the controller.

 ### Build Artifacts

 Build artifacts allow you to use the exact same code that was compiled and passed testing.
 They are files like .exe and .dll that are "attached" to a build in the CI system.
 Can be downloaded as a zip file and used for deployment.